pengliang3000/how_to_splitter_chinese_words_in_php/README.md

-#How to splitter Chinese words in php
+# How to splitter Chinese words in php

+- copy codes below into a file (maybe like: test.php )
+- get results as execut "php test.php “”
 ```
+<?php
 $file = "d:\\aa.dict";
 $tagModel = TagMaster::getInstance($file);
 $tagModel->saveDics([